instructure/canvas-lms/doc/api/tools_variable_substitutions.md

 ```
 ## Canvas.xuser.allRoles [duplicates ext_roles which is sent by default]
 Returns list of [LIS role full URNs](https://www.imsglobal.org/specs/ltiv1p0/implementation-guide#toc-16).
-Note that this will include all roles the user has across the entire root account.
-Roles will not
+Note that this will include all roles the user has.
-be scoped to the context of the LTI launch.
+There are 3 different levels of roles defined: Context, Institution, System.
+Context role urns start with "urn:lti:ims" and include roles for the context where the launch occurred.
+Institution role urns start with "urn:lti:instrole" and include roles the user has in the institution.
+This
+will include roles they have in other courses or at the account level.
+Note that there is not a TA role at the
+Institution level.
+Instead Users with a TA enrollment will have an institution role of Instructor.
+System role urns start with "urn:lti:sysrole" and include roles for the entire system.

 **Availability**: *always*